 Cooking Using the Oven Thermometer Method

 Some people find it easier to cook using the oven thermometer method.
 There’s a list of safe minimum internal temperatures for each type of food.
 This means that this is the desired temperature that you want the middle of your meat portion to reach.
 There are many chefs who say that meat will continue to cook when you remove it from the oven and let it rest.
 Some even claim that the temperature actually rises while the meat is resting.
-You could check out the infographic bellow to see the required safe minimum internal temperatures for cooking different meats.
+You could check out the infographic below to see the required safe minimum internal temperatures for cooking different meats.

 Oven Cooking Baked Goods

 Cookies, cupcakes, biscuits: In general, anything with a lot of sugar in it will require lower temperatures to cook, as sugary foods tend to brown or burn easily when cooked at higher temperatures.
-When you make cupcakes, or other sweets, cook in a low oven for 45 minutes, or for 10-20 minutes in a medium oven.
+When you make cupcakes or other sweets, cook in a low oven for 45 minutes, or for 10-20 minutes in a medium oven.

 Pastry: Delicious pastries usually contain a lot of moisture and it’s better to bake them at a high temperature for a short period of time.